ketyung/JGIApp/README.md

 Map view is based on AGSMapView wrapped by UIViewRepresentable for presenting in SwiftUI and its Coordinator for handling touch.
 For DocuSign sigining by using template that requires the launch of UIViewController by the DSMTemplatesManager, is wrapped using UIViewControllerRepresentable for presenting it in SwiftUI.

-4. All SwiftUI views and the Swift part written by myself, some were written previously during the previous hackathon (https://github.com/ketyung/KyPayApp2) and modified and use in this project e.g. the ApiClient that communicates with the PHP backend.
-Those SwiftUI modifiers were also previously written (e.g. PopOver, ProgressView etc etc) when I wrote my SwiftUI tutorials on my blog https://blog.techchee.com, they're taken, modified and used in this project.
+4. All SwiftUI views and the Swift part written by myself, some were written previously by me during the previous hackathon (https://github.com/ketyung/KyPayApp2) so I modified and used in this project e.g. the ApiClient that communicates with the PHP backend.

+Those SwiftUI modifiers were already written by me (e.g. PopOver, ProgressView etc etc) when I wrote my SwiftUI tutorials on my blog https://blog.techchee.com, so I just modified them and used in this project.

-5. Other frameworks : SwiftKeychainWrapper for saving data like UsersDefault on the KeyChain. https://github.com/jrendel/SwiftKeychainWrapper (fixed the iOS 12 deprecation)
+5. Other frameworks :

+SwiftKeychainWrapper for saving data like UsersDefault on the KeyChain. https://github.com/jrendel/SwiftKeychainWrapper (fixed the iOS 12 deprecation)

+bottomSheet - in the modifiers https://github.com/weitieda/bottom-sheet modified and used in this project

 The backend is meant for storing the user's profile, role, their edited versions of maps with points, lines and polygons etc. The backend was built with PHP and MySQL backend which communicates with the mobile app using REST.
 The backend is now hosted on my public server https://techchee.com/JGIAppApiTestPointV1/.
 But you can find the backend code in the folder "PHPbackend".